Minsheng/mr-geo-vis/README.md

 Another thing I tried was to publish and subscribe data through pubnub.
 I successfully set up a channel and was able to send some sample messages.
 I can publish a user's geolocation data through pubnub and make it accessible to some other users.

 In terms of other APIs, I played with a nodejs wrapper for an unofficial airbnb API.
 My original purpose was to search airbnb listing based on a user's realtime location and visualize it using threejs.
-But since the the airbnb API doesn't seem to take coordinate parameters, I switched to a nodejs wrapper for Yelp API.
+But since the the airbnb API doesn't seem to take coordinate parameters, I switched to a nodejs wrapper for the Yelp API.
 Yelp has a Search API where I can search information about local businesses.
 I have flexible options of searching such as by address or by coordinates.

 I am still in the process of implementing doing a yelp search based on the user's current coordinate.
 But I can't do it easily on the client side unless I use requirejs.
 I also have't tackled how to handle the response.